-Candidates should be allowed sufficient time to fully demonstrate the range of their skills. however this also needs to be reasonable and practicable.
+Candidates should be allowed sufficient time to fully demonstrate the range of their skills, however this also needs to be reasonable and practicable.
 Candidates should be allowed to overrun their planned timings or professional service times (where they exist) in order for evidence of a range of their skills to be captured.
 If however, the time required exceeds reasonably set assessment periods, or the tolerance suggested for professional service times, the centre may stop the assessment and base the marking on the evidence up to that point, including the tutor's notes of how far over time the task has taken.

-notes must be recorded on the practical observation (PO) form provided.
-The centre has flexibility to adapt the form, to suit local requirements (eg to use tablet, hand-written for to ease local administration) as long as this does not observed.
+notes must be recorded on the practical observation of performance, detailed, descriptive flexibility to adapt the form, to suit local requirements (eg to use tablet, hand-written formation) as long as this does not observation

-The number of candidates a tutor will be able to observe at one time will vary
+The number of candidates a tutor will be able to observe at one time will vary hding on:

-- the complexity of evidence collection for the task - local conditions eg layout of the assessment environment. - amount of additional support available (eg to capture image) video evidence), staggered starts etc. - whether there are any peak times where there is a loof evidence to collect that will need additional support or any that are quieter.
+- the complexity of evidence collection for the task • - local conditions eq layout of the assessment environment. . - amount of additional support available (eg to capture image video evidence), • staggered starts etc. - whether there are any peak times where there is a low f evidence to collect that will need additional support or any that are quieter.

-It is advisable to trial the planned arrangements where pessible during formative assessment, reviewing the quality of evidence caretured and manageability.
-It is expected that for straight forward observations, (and unless otherwise specified) no more than eight candidates will be observed by a single tutor store time, and the number will usually be forward than this maximum.
-The least factor to be identically a least of the least o fewer than this maximum.
-The key factor to consider is the logistics of collecting sufficient evidence.
+It is advisable to trial the planned arrangements where possible during formative assessment, reviewing the quality of evidence cartured and manageability.
+It is expected that for straight forward observations, (and unless otherwise specified) no more than eight candidates will be observed by a single tutor a one time, and the number will usually be fewer than this maximum.
+The key factor to wrisider is the logistics of collecting sufficient evidence.